 Professor Jonathan Scourfield

 Jonathan is Professor of Social Work.
 Before becoming an academic he worked as a teacher in a comprehensive school, a group worker in a therapeutic community for former drug users and a probation officer.
-He has worked at Cardiff University since 1996 and is currently the Deputy Head of School.
+He has worked at Cardiff University since 1996.

 I am interested in supervising doctoral research on: